The Gargano, the Spur of Italy, is one of the most beautiful promontories to be discovered by motorbike. Itinerary from Manfredonia to Vieste.

 Among the coves with white rocks, immersed in the Mediterranean scrub of the Gargano National Park, the famous Vignanotica beach.
 Suggestive and spectacular as much as the Zagare, and just as deserving of an effort to reach it to immerse yourself in the bu of the Gargano.
 From a dirt path that makes space between the Mediterranean scrub you reach the splendid white beach that recalls the whiteness of the cliffs in the reflections that lick it.

-The historic center of Vieste, commonly called "Vieste Vecchia", Stands on a rock overlooking the sea that extends from the beach of the castle to that of the" marina piccola ", crossing the thin strip of land of"Punta San Francesco".
+The historic center of Vieste, commonly called "Old Vieste", Stands on a rock overlooking the sea that extends from the beach of the castle to that of the" marina piccola ", crossing the thin strip of land of"Punta San Francesco".
 The ancient village, of medieval origin, has kept its original characters almost intact, such as the characteristic irregular alleys, squares and terraced houses embellished with small balconies (mignali) and joined at the streets by small and characteristic arches.

 Do not miss the wonderful Cathedral of Santa Maria Assunta of Vieste also known as the Cathedral of Vieste.
 A few meters from the cathedral you will be able to see a stone called lin Chianca Amara, on which women, old people and children were murdered in the distant 1554, during a raid by the hordes of the terrible Turkish pirate Draguth Rais.